 Not all fires are unwanted.
-New Zealand has a long history of using fire as a tool, for land management, or for cooking, comfort and warmth.
+New Zealand has a long history of using fire as a tool, for land management, cooking, recreation, comfort, and warmth.

 The National Framework for Fire Control consists of policies, procedures and tools that enable Fire and Emergency to manage fires - supporting people to safely use fire where appropriate and restricting or prohibiting its use when there is a risk of unwanted fire.